Chonthichar/InstagramWebscraperApp/README.md

 2. Proxy implementation: The proxy is integrated at three key points where requests are made to Instagram.
 3. Rotating Proxy: It is recommend to use rotating proxies to ensure Instagram doesn't detect and block your activities.

+To get started with the Instagram Scraper Application, simply run the script, and the intuitive GUI will guide you through the scraping process.

 ## Results Upon Execution: